theislab/moscot_notebooks/examples/index.rst

 Plotting
 ========
-This section contains various examples from the :mod:`moscot.pl` module.
+This section contains various examples from the :mod:`moscot.plotting` module.

 .. nbgallery::
     :glob: